dwulff/academic/content/home/sofware.md

 [**mousetrap**](https://cran.r-project.org/package=mousetrap) - R package for the analysis of mouse movements in computerized experiments, a method becoming increasingly popular in the cognitive sciences.
 The mousetrap package offers functions for importing, preprocessing, analyzing, aggregating, and visualizing mouse-tracking data. [article](pdf/HaslbeckWulff2018NormClust.pdf), [dev](https://github.com/jmbh/cstab)

-[**choicepp-dev**](https://github.com/dwulff/choicepp) - R package for the analysis and high-performance simulation of risk decision making, including, e.g., models of Cumulative Prospect Theory, Decisions from Experience, Heuristics.
+[**choicepp-dev**](https://github.com/dwulff/choicepp) - R development package for the analysis and high-performance simulation of risk decision making, including, e.g., models of Cumulative Prospect Theory, Decisions from Experience, Heuristics.

-[**spreadr-dev**](https://github.com/csqsiew/spreadr) - R package for the simulation of the spreading of activation among nodes in a network.
+[**spreadr-dev**](https://github.com/csqsiew/spreadr) - R development package for the simulation of the spreading of activation among nodes in a network.